Callum-A/cosmwasm-zero-to-hero/09 - Execute 1/README.md

 # Part Nine - Execute 1

-Alright this is the first part where we will be writing core execution logic.
+This is the first part where we will be writing core execution logic.

-So we implemented our messages last time, lets take a look at `src/contract.rs` and more specifically that unimplemented execution function.
+So we implemented our messages last time, let's take a look at `src/contract.rs` and more specifically that unimplemented execution function.

 ```rust
 #[cfg_attr(not(feature = "library"), entry_point)]